-It is important that we know how to clean a meat grinder properly.
-Any appliance that we use for processing food especially for raw ones may be breeding grounds for bacteria and germs if we are not careful enough.
+We must know how to clean a meat grinder properly.
+Any appliance that we use for processing food especially raw ones may be breeding grounds for bacteria and germs if we are not careful enough.

 Step 1: Get rid of grease